 The stalwart and serious William Desmond, a regular in Universal’s chapterplays, takes his only Republic serial role as the most prominent of the Eagle’s vigilantes, while stuntman Tracy Layne plays a persistent traitor in the vigilantes’ ranks.
 Bud Pope is Bob Kortman’s principal Cossack subordinate, while other actors and stuntmen do double and sometimes triple duty as Cossacks, vigilantes, or outlaws–among them Jack Kirk, Al Taylor, Wally West, Frank Ellis, Ted Mapes, and Jack Ingram.
 Future director William Witney reputedly plays one of the Cossacks as well, but good luck spotting him beneath one of the Russians’ shaggy beards.
 Henry Hall and John O’Brien are the hero’s doomed father and brother (respectively), Phillip Armenta is their faithful servant, and Ray Corrigan–Bob Livingston’s co-star in the Three Mesquiteer series and a serial hero in his own right–appears as real-life soldier and explorer Captain Fremont, whose troops restore order at the serial’s conclusion.

 The Vigilantes Are Coming will always be (understandably) overshadowed by notable descendants like The Lone Ranger or Zorro’s Fighting Legion, both of which borrowed much from it.
-The cheating cliffhangers and the weak battle scenes keep it from ranking alongside those two outings or other Republic classics, but its plotting, pacing, and leading performances–not to mention Yakima Canutt’s whip-cracking stuntwork–are too good to be missed.
+The cheating cliffhangers and the weak battle scenes keep it from ranking alongside those two outings or other Republic classics, but its solid plotting and strong leading performances–not to mention Yakima Canutt’s whip-cracking stuntwork–make it too good to be missed.

-*I also admire the dexterity with which the writers combine historical and fictional events in their imaginary scenario; Jason Burr is obviously modeled on the statesman and scoundrel Aaron Burr, who, several decades before the serial takes place, was accused of trying build much the same kind of western empire that his namesake aspires to here.
-Fremont, of course, really did explore the Northwestern territories in the 1840s and come to the aid of beleaguered American settlers in California, an action that led (as it does in the serial) to America’s annexation of California–but the real-life counterparts of Don Loring assisted by Fremont were not rebelling against Russian invaders but against the corrupt local Mexican government.
-Republic’s films enjoyed great popularity in Mexico, so Mexican heavies were out of the question–which meant the writers had to capitalize on Imperial Russia’s known interest in California during the early 19th century and introduce foreign menaces who owed their allegiance to a safely extinct polity.
+Historical Note: I have admire the dexterity with which Vigilantes’ writers combine historical and fictional events in their imaginary scenario; Jason Burr is obviously modeled on the statesman and scoundrel Aaron Burr, who, several decades before the serial takes place, was accused of trying build much the same kind of western empire that his namesake aspires to here.
+Fremont, of course, really did explore the Northwestern territories in the 1840s and really did come to the aid of beleaguered American settlers in California, an action that led (as it does in the serial) to America’s annexation of California–but the real-life counterparts of Don Loring assisted by Fremont were not rebelling against Russian invaders but against the corrupt local Mexican government.
+Republic’s films enjoyed great popularity in Mexico, so Mexican heavies were out of the question–which meant the writers had to capitalize on Imperial Russia’s known interest in California during the early 19th century, and introduce foreign menaces who owed their allegiance to a safely extinct polity.